 Considerations for using Hypothesis

-Hypothesis is best used in smaller courses where a single text can more easily accommodate a number of margin notes and highlights.
 Hypothesis is built on an open-source platform and has a strong and stated position on learner privacy.
 While it has fewer bells and whistles than Perusall, its emphasis on user experience, clean interface, and ease of use makes it a strong choice.

 Hypothesis can help you create a searchable PDF, or if you prefer to do this in advance, the Cornell library provides information on methods for creating searchable PDFs.